 - Contents coverage: Your personal belongings can receive coverage under this policy.
 So, if a fire damages your possessions while on your vacation, your policy can pay for the recovery costs.

 - Personal liability insurance: This is different from motor vehicle liability insurance.
-It applies when you cause harm to someone else, but while your RV is set up at a camp site.
+It applies when you cause harm to someone else, but while your RV is set up at a campsite.
 So, if a neighbor falls while walking down the RV steps to sit outside, this policy can pay for that person’s recovery costs.
 Policies also pay an accidental medical payments component, which allows you to assist people when they get hurt, regardless of who caused the wreck.
 This might help you avoid lawsuits later.

 - Expenses coverage: There’s no guarantee that your vacation will work out perfectly.
 If your RV sustains damage, then you might have to return home.
 This policy might help you avoid paying for things like hotel or dining costs until you can return home.

 Ask your RV insurer how these policies will apply during temporary vacations as opposed to permanent residency in the RV.
-Coverage might apply differently in each situations.
+Coverage might apply differently in each situation.
 Sometimes, you might need to upgrade your policy to full-timer coverage, which can affect how much your residential coverage will apply.